Thomas Frost (writer): Career

 In 1846 he took over the publication of John Goodwyn Barmby's Communist Chronicle, a monthly paper which had been discontinued for financial reasons.
 Frost revived the Chronicle as a weekly publication and reduced the price from 3d. to 1d. with Barmby retaining editorial control.
 Differences between Barmby and Frost on their aims caused publication to cease.
 Frost then started a short-lived Communist Journal.
 From 1847 to 1848 he was associated with the Fraternal Democrats.

+According to the historian Peter Gurney, Frost's difficulty making money through radical journalism encouraged him to write the semipornographic novel Emma Mayfield (1848), which sold around 10,000 copies.
+It was inspired by William Hogarth's A Harlot's Progress and the serial model provided by Eugene Sue.

 From 1859 Frost was a leader writer for the Liverpool Albion weekly newspaper, on foreign politics and social questions.
 The newspaper maintained a political viewpoint independent of the main political parties until 1872, when a new proprietor, a member of the Conservative Party, recast the paper as a morning daily.
 Frost's terms of employment were now changed so that he was only paid for articles that were published; he was contracted to provide two articles per week, but many were not published, being politically incompatible.
 His income falling by one-third he left the Albion.

 Frost subsequently settled in Barnsley, South Yorkshire, and worked as a reporter for the Barnsley Times and the Barnsley Chronicle.
 He wrote a number of books, mostly by his own admission "potboilers".
 He estimated his annual income from journalism and other literary undertakings to have been less than £200 per year.
 He died in 1908.

 Frost claimed it was not until he read the poetry of Mary Shelley that he learned of "the connexion between the influence of circumstances in the formation of character and the new organization which Owen desired to give society".
 Frost became an active Chartist and Owenite and although he believed in revolution he stopped short of taking part in a revolutionary conspiracy to avoid arrest.
 He above all desired independence and wrote that "the assumption by Mr. Gladstone of the leadership of the Liberal party in the House of Commons seemed to promise the inauguration of a new era".